 Marius van Paassen was from 1985 to 2018 piano professor at the conservatory ArtEZ in Enschede and Zwolle (TheNetherlands) and teaches piano now in his private piano school in Amsterdam.
 He gave master classes in Great Britain (Leeds University), Luxemburg (Conservatoire de musique de la Ville de Luxembourg), The Netherlands (Artez), Portugal : Lisboa: Escola Superior de Musica de Lisboa and Russia (St-Petersburg N. A. Rimsky-Korsakov Saint Petersburg State Conservatory).

-He studied at the Amsterdam conservatory.
+He studied at the Amsterdam conservatory, which in that period was called 'Sweelinck conservatorium'.
 His teacher was Hans Dercksen.
-He won a cum laude during his final exam 1980.
-Afterwards he studied a year with Willem Brons, then a year with Hans Leygraf in Germany.
+He won a cum laude – with distinction -during his final exam in 1980.
+Afterwards he studied a year with Willem Brons, then a year with Hans Leygraf in Germany at the 'Hochschule fúr Musik Theater und Medien Hannover'.
 He attended a course by Daniel Wayenberg devoted to playing piano concerto´s, organized by Dutch radio.